apache/parquet-format/README.md

     an indivisible unit (in terms of compression and encoding).
 There can be multiple page types which is interleaved in a column chunk.

-Hierarchically, a file consists of one or more rows groups.
+Hierarchically, a file consists of one or more row groups.
 A row group contains exactly one column chunk per column.
 Column chunks contain one or more pages.